armory/documentation/_admin_guides/rosco.md

 # Baking Images With Rosco

-Rosco is the sub-service that manages baking using [Packer](https://www.packer.io/docs/) which is a cloud agnostic tool that automates the creation of images.
+Rosco is the sub-service that manages baking using [Packer](https://www.packer.io/docs/), a cloud agnostic tool that automates the creation of images.
 Rosco is a small API which manages the state of packer jobs and their executions so that it can report to other sub-systems.
 It is highly extendable to work for different types of environments.

 ## Rosco Configuration for Baking

 ### Templates Location
-You can tell where Rosco should look for template files and script.
-By default they're kept at `/opt/rosco/config/packer`.
+You can tell Rosco where it should look for template files and scripts.
+The default location is `/opt/rosco/config/packer`.
 With a standard Spinnaker distribution you should find various examples to extend.
 In most cases you will want to take a template file and add your custom packer properties to build correctly.
-You will only need to add your files here in this directory and then reference then in your bake stage under the `Template File Name` field.
+You will only need to add your files here in this directory and then reference them in your bake stage under the `Template File Name` field.

 You can specify the following in `/opt/spinnaker/config/rosco-local.yml`:
 ```
 rosco: